-- Check with your security team to see if you have internal validation requirements.
-Add any relevant members of the security team to your implementation team (we discuss this more in our tips for implementation success.)
+- Check with your security team to see if you have internal validation requirements (we discuss this more in our tips for implementation success.)

 Any computerised system that will share data with other systems needs to transfer data securely and accurately.
 Sit down with your software vendor and talk about what practices they have in place to protect your data.
 This could include secure log-ins, encryption, or an incident response plan.

 For more on data security, check out our guide to data protection and GDPR.

 Data in electronic systems must be double-checked for accuracy.
 This process can be performed manually or through built-in features within the software.
 We use audit trials and version control so you can see when data has been changed.